lobe/web-bootstrap/README.md

 ## Installing Your Development Environment

 In the stage we’re going to get your setup so you can launch and play with your app.
 These instructions are written for macOS, but will be fairly similar on a Window machine.
 To start, we’re going to download this repository.
 To do this, we need Git.
-Feel free to skip these first two steps if you're already have git and homebrew installed, or if you'd perfer to use the [GitHub Desktop](https://desktop.github.com) app.
+Feel free to skip second step if you already have git installed, or if you'd perfer to use the [GitHub Desktop](https://desktop.github.com) app.

 ### Step 1 – Install [Homebrew](http://brew.sh/)